Power cut across Texas as snow, ice blanket southern Plains | Business

-A winter storm dropping snow and ice also sent temperatures plunging across the southern Plains, prompting a power emergency in Texas a day after conditions cancelled flights and impacted traffic across large swaths of the US.
+A winter storm dropping snow and ice also sent temperatures plunging across the southern Plains, prompting a power emergency in Texas a day after conditions canceled flights and impacted traffic across large swaths of the U.S.

-"We urge Texans to put safety first," the council tweeted as it urged residents to reduce electricity use.
-ERCOT manages the flow of electric power in the state.
+“We urge Texans to put safety first,” ERCOT tweeted as it urged residents to reduce electricity use.
+The council manages the flow of electric power in the state.

-"Traffic lights and other infrastructure may be temporarily without power," ERCOT said.
+“Traffic lights and other infrastructure may be temporarily without power,” the council said.

-Nearly 120 crashes, including a 10-car pileup on I-45, were reported Sunday, Houston Fire Chief Samuel Peña tweeted.
+The council described the rotating outages as a “last resort to preserve the reliability of the electric system as a whole,” adding that utility transmission companies are tasked with determining how to reduce demand on the system.

+“Every grid operator and every electric company is fighting to restore power right now,” ERCOT President and CEO Bill Magness said in a statement.

+“There (have) been numerous reports of accidents from icing recently,” National Weather Service lead forecaster Bob Oravec said Monday.
+“I think there's going to be a big threat today as the system pushes northeastward.”
+Accumulating ice between a tenth and a quarter of an inch (0.25 and 0.6 centimeters) was possible across eastern Louisiana, Mississippi, central Tennessee, Kentucky and over into the West Virginia and Ohio border region, Oravec said.

-Significant ice and up to 12 inches (30 centimeters) of snow were expected across parts of the southern Plains into Monday, said Marc Chenard, a meteorologist with the National Weather Service's Weather Prediction Center.
+Up to 12 inches (30 centimeters) of snow was expected across parts of the southern Plains into Monday, said Marc Chenard, a meteorologist with the National Weather Service's Weather Prediction Center.

-"Typically, we just don't have quite this much cold air in place that far south," Chenard said.

 The region had been gearing up for the winter weather for the better part of the weekend.
-Texas Gov. Greg Abbott issued a disaster declaration for all of the state's 254 counties, and had warned on Saturday: "All of Texas is facing an extremely dangerous winter storm."
+Texas Gov. Greg Abbott issued a disaster declaration for all of the state's 254 counties.
 Abbott, Oklahoma Gov. Kevin Stitt and Arkansas Gov. Asa Hutchinson each activated National Guard units to assist state agencies with tasks including rescuing stranded drivers.

-In a statement Sunday night, President Joe Biden also declared an emergency in Texas and ordered federal assistance to aid state and local response efforts.
-The declaration allows the Department of Homeland Security and the Federal Emergency Management Agency to coordinate disaster relief efforts and provide assistance, equipment and resources to those affected by the storm.
+President Joe Biden also declared an emergency in Texas in a statement Sunday night.
+The declaration is intended to add federal aid to state and local response efforts.

-More than 760 flights were cancelled at Dallas-Fort Worth International Airport, and at Dallas Love Field most of the nearly 200 flights for Southwest Airlines, the airport's main carrier, were cancelled on Sunday.
+More than 760 flights were canceled at Dallas-Fort Worth International Airport, and at Dallas Love Field most of the nearly 200 flights for Southwest Airlines, the airport's main carrier, were canceled on Sunday.

 American Airlines said about 345 of their flights were canceled at DFW Airport, its hub, by early Sunday afternoon.
 The airline said the storm was also affecting their flights across the region, with operations reduced and canceled at airports across Texas, Oklahoma and Arkansas.